bryanalexfreire/PruebaE2E/README.md

    -  Gradle version 7.6.1 (must be installed and added in environment variable)
    -  Java SE - JDK version 17 (must be installed and  added in environment variable)

-3. Instructions for running the tests: ✔️s
+3. Instructions for running the tests: ✔️
    - Open IntelliJ
    - Open project
    - Select project